Wiltshire , Haunted Hotels

 Haunted Hotels Wiltshire, Black Swan Devizes

 Should you visit the medieval market town of Devizes, then stay at this 1700’s coaching inn.
 Prior to becoming a coaching inn in 1737, this building was a private residence.
 The Black Swan Hotel stands opposite the site of the old town gallows.
 In the past, parts of the hotel have been used as a court and a Masonic meeting place.
-The 15th century cellars beneath the Black Swan are the remains of the Nags Head Inn that originally occupied the site.
+The 15th-century cellars beneath the Black Swan are the remains of the Nags Head Inn that originally occupied the site.
 Ambrose Saintsbury was as a publican thought to be a respected pillar of the community.
 His dark secret was that by night he became a merciless highwayman.
 There is a reported ghostly apparition in the cellar.
-It is that of a dark dressed man sat astride a horse in the cellar.
+It is that of a dark-dressed man sitting astride a horse in the cellar.
 Could this be the spirit of Ambrose Saintsbury?

 A stay in Room 4 is suggested for the brave and adventurous.
 This room is reputedly haunted by a woman dressed all in white.
 She has been seen standing by the window, staring sadly out at the Square below.
 Some reports say she has been seen silently gliding from the window and then passing through a wall behind the bed.
 Could she be the victim of an earlier fire at the hotel?
 Nobody knows for sure.
-The infrequent stranger that appears in the bar mixing and chatting with customer, before abruptly vanishing.
+The infrequent stranger that appears in the bar mixing and chatting with customers, before abruptly vanishing.
 Could this also be the spirit of Ambrose?
 Please check the information and availability Button for this Hotel

 The Old Bell.
 Malmesbury, Wiltshire